-Many consumers get ingrown hairs from shaving, and there are numerous products designed to help with this.
+Many consumers get ingrown hairs from shaving and other hair removal methods, and there are numerous products designed to help with this.

 Regular readers know that I write pretty tough reviews of hair removal products.
 Well, I’m happy to say there are a few products that can sometimes work as well as they claim.
 One of these is Tend Skin.

 When applied regularly, Tend Skin can effectively and safely reduce the following side effects from hair removal:

 - Razor bumps or shaving bumps (Pseudofolliculitis barbae or PFB)

 Tend Skin is a clear liquid with a slightly vinegar smell.
 It’s covered by U.S. Patents 6,001,340 and 6,156,299.
 Even the manufacturer admits what makes Tend Skin work “is not completely understood.”
 Tend Skin appears to be a beta-hydroxy acid type exfoliant.

 You can purchase Tend Skin from Amazon below.

 From 50-80% of African-American men and 15-20% of Caucasian men have beard hairs which curl as they grow and eventually burrow into the skin adjacent to the hair follicle.
 Shaving sharpens the hair ends, making it easier for them to penetrate into the skin.
 Razor bumps itch, burn, and make shaving difficult.
 Over time, this can cause keloidal scarring which looks like hard bumps of the beard area and neck.